-Why has AF ablation been recommended for me?
+Why has an AFL ablation been recommended for me?

-Treating AF is very important as AF can cause a stroke and other unpleasant symptoms.
-If you have had or are at greater risk of having AF and it cannot be medically treated with medication, this procedure can be very beneficial for you.
+Treating AFL is very important as it can cause stroke and other unpleasant symptoms.
+If you have had or are at greater risk of having AFL and cannot be medically treated with medication, this procedure can be very beneficial for you.

-In addition, this procedure can relieve some arrhythmia symptoms such as shortness of breath, fainting spells or palpitations and help you to enjoy a more active lifestyle.
+This procedure can also improve some arrhythmia symptoms such as fainting spells or palpitations and help you to enjoy a more active lifestyle.